 For centuries, roselle tea has been valued for its medicinal properties.
 Ancient cultures recognized its potential in treating various ailments and incorporated it into their traditional medicine practices.

 One of the most traditional uses of roselle tea is to improve cardiovascular health.
 In addition to its cardiovascular benefits, roselle tea has also been used to alleviate liver disorders.
 The antioxidants present in the tea help protect the liver from oxidative stress and promote its overall health.
+In TCM, roselle tea’s cooling properties help to balance excessive “heat” in the liver, which is believed to contribute to irritability and other heat-related symptoms.
+TCM practitioners may also use it to help regulate mood and relieve symptoms of “liver fire,” which can impact emotional health and energy levels.

 Furthermore, roselle tea has been traditionally consumed to aid digestion.
 It is believed to have a soothing effect on the digestive system, relieving symptoms such as bloating, indigestion, and constipation.
 Studies also show that roselle tea may help to lower cholesterol and triglyceride levels.
+In TCM, its cooling and moisture-retaining properties can also be beneficial for individuals with heat-related digestive discomfort, soothing the stomach and reducing symptoms of “stomach fire” such as mouth ulcers.

 Another interesting traditional use of roselle tea is its ability to lower body temperature.
 The tea’s cooling properties have made it a popular choice among those living in hot climates, where it is used to refresh and hydrate the body.